KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/sovereignty-displacement-and-the-spurious-biological-synthetic-dichotomy.md

 It allows Technē without enclosure.

-It allows sovereignty without severance.
+It allows sovereignty without fracture.

 This is why blob-consciousness is not harmless.